Available for mandates

 Governance in the architecture

-A control that lives only in a policy document is not a control.
-My work embeds governance at the architecture level — permission boundaries, behavioral audit logging, human checkpoints — so that what the agent cannot do is enforced technically, not just described.
+A control that lives only in a policy document does not actually constrain anything.
+My work embeds governance at the architecture level — permission boundaries, behavioural audit logging, human checkpoints — so that what the agent cannot do is enforced in code.

 03 Focus areas